ellakoa/postcard-poem/content/posts/twilights-evening-veil.md

 description: >
   The magical light of twilight in the evening before the blanket of night is pulled across the sky.

-  We have often visited the Norfolk Broads in March and September when sunrises and sunsets happen at more sociable hours, as does twilight, whether it be morning twilight or evening twilight.
-The in-between, neither night nor day.
-During this magical light, the vast Norfolk skies and corresponding reflections morph most spectacularly and can take your breath away.
 collection: Wonderful Britain.
 aspect: landscape
 image: /img/twilights-veil.jpg